Thank you for an amazing Learning Lounge 2019!

 Fourth fantastic year.

-Hear panel sessions with the thinkers, makers and entrepreneurs who are creating the future of learning, and personal war stories from your peers who have led and bled.
+We heard panel sessions from the thinkers, makers and entrepreneurs who are creating the future of learning, and personal war stories from your peers who have led and bled.

 Themes: Voice, The Learning Brain, Design Thinking, Digital Transformation, Trust.